This is the current edition of the LPO Constitution and Bylaws, as amended by registered Libertarians in 2022 by mail ballot. Download here.

 These bylaws are governed by all valid provisions of state and federal laws.

-You can download the current constitution and bylaws here.
+You can download the current (2022) version of the LPO constitution and bylaws here.